A Minimally Invasive Treatment for Calcium Deposits on Tendons

 When calcium builds up on a tendon—the strong tissue that connects the muscle to the bone—it sometimes causes pain.
 Doctors call this condition calcific tendinitis.

-Barbotage is an effective treatment for calcific tendinitis in which musculoskeletal radiologists use imaging techniques to view the deposits and break them up with a needle, allowing them to be absorbed into your body.
+Barbotage is an effective treatment in which musculoskeletal radiologists use imaging techniques to view the calcium deposits and break them up with a needle, allowing them to be absorbed into your body.

 What to Expect From a Barbotage Procedure

 We use ultrasound to diagnose and treat calcium deposits on the tendons.
 Studies have shown that people experience good or excellent results from barbotage.
 The procedure involves a local anesthetic and very little recovery time.

 What will happen during the procedure?